turbot/steampipe-docs/docs/integrations/gitpod.md

 <img alt="gitlab-plugin-installed" src="/images/docs/ci-cd-pipelines/gitpod-config-install.png" />
 </div>

-Next, we'll update the file with a query to list items from a channel from `rss_item`.
+Next, we'll update the file with a query to list items from an RSS feed.

 ```yaml
 tasks: